ut-issl/s2e-documents/Tutorials/HowToUseMonteCarloSimulation.md

 ## 1. Overview

-- S2E has a feature to execute Monte Carlo Simulation (MCSim)
+- S2E has a framework to execute Monte Carlo Simulation, and it is called MCSim.

+- MCSim provides following features

+  - Input parameters for Monte Carlo simulation as mean value and standard deviation.
+  -

-- This tutorial explains how to use it.
+  This tutorial explains how to randomly change the initial value of the angular velocity.

+- There are sample codes in `SampleCodes\MCSim`.

 ## 2. Edit CMakeList.txt

 - Add following description to add new include directory to access header files for the MCSim

+  - At line 45 in the sample codes.

   `include_directories(${S2E_CORE_DIR}/src/Simulation/MCSim)`

 ## 3. Edit Simulation Case